Have difficulty threading a needle ?

 Anyway, I now find it easier to use a pusher type threader.

 Put the thread horizontally into the V of the threader (they only work one way – have the triangle and hook shape on top) and hold it somewhat taught.
-Move the threader gently down the front of the machine needle while putting a little pressure on the pusher.
+Move the threader slowly and gently down the front of the machine needle while putting a little pressure on the pusher.
 The device should push a thread loop through the eye of the needle.

 Hand sewing needles